Skip to content

 South Gloucestershire

 Each local authority has a dedicated VRP coordinator and police officers lead by a Sergeant.
-All Avon and Somerset VRP spokes use a multi-agency partnership approach, these include representatives from:
+All Avon and Somerset VRP spokes use a multi-agency partnership approach, these partners include representatives from:

 • Education